gethomepage/homepage/docs/more/development.md

 - New features should be linked to an existing feature request with at least 5 'up-votes'.
 The purpose of this requirement is to avoid the addition (and maintenance) of features that might only benefit a small number of users.
 - If you have ideas for a larger feature, please open a discussion first.
+- Please note that though it is a requirement, a discussion with 5 'up-votes' in no way guarantees that a PR will be merged.

 ## Service Widget Guidelines